 - Did we experience any positive or negative unintended outcomes?
 How do we mitigate or accelerate them?

-- Does our model take community goals into account?
+- Does our model take community goals, including social justice goals, into account?

 - Have we created or experienced any systemic shifts?

 - Does any new research exist that addresses what works and should be added?